awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-laravel-tutorial.md

 ## Next steps<a name="php-laravel-tutorial-nextsteps"></a>

-For more information about Laravel, go to the tutorial at [laravel\.com](https://laravel.com/docs/5.2/quickstart)\.
+For more information about Laravel, go to the Laravel official website at [laravel\.com](https://laravel.com/)\.

 As you continue to develop your application, you'll probably want a way to manage environments and deploy your application without manually creating a \.zip file and uploading it to the Elastic Beanstalk console\.
 The [Elastic Beanstalk Command Line Interface](eb-cli3.md) \(EB CLI\) provides easy\-to\-use commands for creating, configuring, and deploying applications to Elastic Beanstalk environments from the command line\.